HighlanderLab/svanvanhossou_africross/README.md

 ##### Description

 In this script, we simulated synthetic breeding following the "farm bull" scheme.
-- A first generation of crossbred animals (G21) were produced by mating local cows from the smallholder farms with exotic bulls.
+- a first generation of crossbred animals (G21) were produced by mating local cows from the smallholder farms with exotic bulls.
-- One crossbred bull was selected per farm and mated with crossbred cows from the same farm to produce offsprings over 19 subsequent generations (implying closed matings of relatives at the farm level)
+- one crossbred bull was selected per farm and mated with crossbred cows from the same farm to produce offsprings over 19 subsequent generations (implying closed matings of relatives at the farm level)

 We assumed
-- phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred cows and bulls (see `SimParameters.R`)
+- phenotypic selection using a multi-trait selection index including body weight and tick count incidence for the crossbred cows and bulls (see `SimParameters.R`).

 ## Crossbreeding - synthetic "intra-village bull"